Mapping the Intellectual Landscape of Digital Social Networks: A Bibliometric and Citation Network Analysis: Information Propagation Dynamics

-Network topology significantly shapes information propagation by determining the pathways through which information flows.
-For example, core-periphery structures in networks often feature highly connected core nodes that facilitate efficient propagation, while peripheral nodes may remain isolated, creating disparities in access to information and resources\cite{borgatti_network_2011}.
+Network topology dictates the pathways of information flow.
+As highlighted by our topological findings, digital networks often feature pronounced core-periphery architectures \cite{borgatti_network_2011}.
+Highly connected core nodes facilitate massive, efficient propagation, while peripheral nodes remain isolated, creating severe disparities in information access.
+In these hierarchical structures, overlapping communities must rely on boundary-spanning nodes to act as bridges.
+Without these high-betweenness connectors, information cannot traverse disconnected clusters, stifling the spread of diverse innovations \cite{rogers_diffusion_2003}.

-In hierarchical networks, information flows vertically from central authorities to subordinates.
-This structure ensures clarity and control but can inhibit horizontal communication, slowing the spread of innovations\cite{rogers_diffusion_2003}.
-Additionally, overlapping communities within networks rely on boundary spanners to connect distinct clusters.
-These nodes act as bridges that enable information to traverse otherwise disconnected groups, expanding the reach of propagation.